Trevor4811/Local_Home_Assistant/server/hass/README.md

 This directory contains the files used to bootstrap Home Assistant on a device running Docker.

-Run the `bootstrap.sh` script to create a Docker image and a Docker container at `localhost:8123`.

 ## API Key

 In order for Rhasspy to send events to Home Assistant, it